eviltik/cidr-clean/README.md

 What for ?
 ----------

-Merge 2 list of CIDRs:
+Clean an array of CIDR
 * remove duplicates
 * remove comments
 * remove bad CIDRs